alec-baird/azure-powershell-new/src/DesktopVirtualization/docs/Expand-AzWvdMsixImage.md

   - `[HostPoolName <String>]`: The name of the host pool within the specified resource group
   - `[Id <String>]`: Resource identity path
   - `[MsixPackageFullName <String>]`: The version specific package full name of the MSIX package within specified hostpool
+  - `[PrivateEndpointConnectionName <String>]`: The name of the private endpoint connection associated with the Azure resource
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[ScalingPlanName <String>]`: The name of the scaling plan.
+  - `[ScalingPlanScheduleName <String>]`: The name of the ScalingPlanSchedule
   - `[SessionHostName <String>]`: The name of the session host within the specified host pool
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[UserSessionId <String>]`: The name of the user session within the specified session host